nearform/autocannon-ui/packages/autocannon-ui-frontend/README.md

 ## Development

-Run `npm run start` to start a server with vite
+Run `npm start` to start a server with vite